Queex/well-msc-selfstudy/introduction_to_R/2_fundamentals.md

 ### Arithmetic

-You can, if you want, use R like a calculator.
+You can, if you want, use R as a calculator.

 ```
 > 3 + 4